Rising Mpox Infections in South Africa Prompt Health Department Warning

 Government Response and Public Guidance

-The Department of Health has scaled up the following activities:
+The National Department of Health has scaled up its response through:

-While the WHO does not recommend travel restrictions for people who have mpox symptoms or have been diagnosed with mpox, individuals with symptoms are advised to avoid unnecessary travel and close contact with others.
+The WHO does not recommend any travel restrictions but advises symptomatic individuals to avoid unnecessary travel and close contact with others.

 Challenges and Way Forward